anyahush/the-freefrom-cookbook/README.md

 - [User Profile Shopping List Page](static/images/readme_images/wireframes/user_profile_shopping.png)

 ### Changes to Wireframes
-There were only a couple of changes to the wireframes during development
+There were only a couple of changes to the wireframes during development:
 - Instead of a table to display the allergens on the About Page, I decided to use a Materialize collapsible.
 This allows user to expand information as and when they require.
 It also minimises the amount of text being displayed at once, which can sometimes be overwhelming to a user.
-- On the profile page, initially I was going to have a profile page with three sections(Favourits, Shopping List and My Recipes), which took the user to three different pages.
+- On the profile page, initially I was going to have a profile page with three sections(Favourites, Shopping List and My Recipes), which took the user to three different pages.
 I decided early on in development that this wasn't needed.
 I want the user to have a good experience and easily access all information.
 Additionally I didn't feel there would be enough content to fill 3 additional pages.
-It has been developed that the user has one profile page with all information, clearly laid out in sections.
+It has been developed that the user has one profile page with all information displayed, clearly laid out in sections.

 ## Surface Plane